-Stepney All Saints School is committed to ensuring that consistent and effective procedures are in place to fulfil its statutory obligation to safeguard and promote the welfare of the young people in its care.
+Stepney All Saints School is committed to ensuring that consistent and effective procedures are in place to fulfil its statutory obligation of safeguarding and promoting the welfare of the young people in its care.
 This is outlined in greater detail in the following safeguarding policy.